epfml/ML_course/labs/ex01/python_setup_tutorial.md

 ### Development Environment

 During the course, we will use [**Jupyter Notebooks**](http://jupyter.org/), which is a great tool for exploratory and interactive programming and in particular for data analysis.
-Notebooks are browser based, and you start it on your localhost by typing `jupyter notebook` in the console.
+Notebooks are browser-based, and you start a notebook on your localhost by typing `jupyter notebook` in the console.
 Notebooks are already available by default by Anaconda.
 The interface is pretty intuitive, but there are a few tweaks and shortcuts that will make your life easier, which we'll detail in the next section.
 You can of course ask any of the TAs for help on using the Notebooks.

 ### The Notebook System